Wedding Photography Packages: Value Vs Price

 New Orleans wedding photographer Cyd Lapour: “If you’re investing in an experienced photographer who pays their taxes, is adequately insured, and has enough weddings under their belt for you to be confident they won’t ruin your day-they’re not going to come cheap.
 By the time expenses are accounted for, though, they’re making much less than you think they are, all while working longer hours than the average desk jockey.
 Invest in good people and you’ll get good work.
 And feed us cake, for bonus points.”

 Denver wedding photographer Annaleisa Friednash: “We price ourselves to support ourselves.
-I never overcharge, but I like to take value in the effort I’ve put in to educate myself in this field, compensate for the equipment we need to capture your day, and insurance to prepare for anything that may happen.”
+I never overcharge, but I like to take value in the effort I’ve put in to educate myself in this field, compensate for the equipment we need to capture your day and provide insurance to prepare for anything that may happen.”

 interviews from https://www.fearlessphotographers.com/